mikashigi/restream-tools/README.md

 restream-tools
 ==============

-A repository contains various tools and scripts for GDQ restreaming.
+A repository contains various tools and scripts for RPGLimitBreak.
 Mostly for my personal use.

  * `discord_voice_chat_recorder`